 Why for most buyers with questionable credit it usually takes more than a good payment history with a credit card to establish car credit and apply for a conventional auto loan

-To either regain or establish auto credit car shoppers with problem credit may need to apply for a car loan with a higher-risk lender.
+To either regain or establish auto credit car shoppers with problem credit may need to apply for a car loan with a higher-risk lender, or other lenders that work with problem credit or no credit history borrowers.
+This often means going through a subprime lender or starting your loan process at a credit union.

-Here at Auto Credit Express we know this is typically the case because we’ve spent over twenty years helping car buyers with poor credit locate those new car dealers that can offer them their best chances for approved auto loans.
+Here at Auto Credit Express, we know this is typically the case because we've spent over twenty years helping car buyers with bad credit search for online auto loans and find those car dealers that can offer them their best opportunities for loan approvals.
+Our experts also know the ins and outs of auto financing and can offer advice on what has worked for other clients over the years.

 Applicants with problem credit often wonder why it should even be necessary to apply for a car loan from a subprime lender.
 After all, paying cash for a vehicle while, at the same time, making regular payments on a traditional or secured credit card will typically improve the cardholder's credit scores.